 Of course, you’ll want to bring the usual items that you bring on vacation, like clothing, toiletries, bathing suits, etc. In our packing lists, we have one for theme parks that will definitely help.

 Find our packing lists here.
 If you are planning to spend some time at the pools or go to the water parks, you’ll want to bring along more than one swimsuit so that you don’t have to wear a wet swimsuit.

-Again, you’ll have access to some standard over the counter medications at the Walt Disney World gift shops.
-These are usually the travel sized packets and you won’t have your choice of brand.
+Again, you’ll have access to some standard over-the-counter medications at the Walt Disney World gift shops.
+These are usually travel-sized packets and you won’t have your choice of brand.
 I recommend bringing a few basic medications that you may need on your trip, just in case.